task-mana-21s/task-manager-webapp/README.md

 Describes common issues while running a project

 * Check if Java is installed correctly in your machine: open terminal, run command "java --version".
 It should display "java 20.0.1 2023-04-18..." or similar message
-* Check if Maven is installed correctly in your machine: pen terminal, run command "mvn -version".
+* Check if Maven is installed correctly in your machine: open terminal, run command "mvn -version".
 It should display "Apache Maven 3.9.1..." or similar message
+* Check if Node.js and npm installed correctly in your machine: open terminal, run commands "node -v","npm -v".
+It should display vesrion numbers "9.5.1" or similar message

 ## Git Flow